 Lyman Bostock was an up-and-coming Major League Baseball player who was at the tail end of his fourth season in the big leagues.
 He was playing for the California Angels after spending his first three seasons with the Minnesota Twins.
-Bostock had the best season of his career in his last season with the Angels and was proving he could do it again in Minnesota.
+Bostock had the best season of his career in his last season with the Twins and was proving he could do it again with the Angels.
 On Sept.
-23, 1078, it wall came to a tragic end when an enraged man fired a shot into the car Bostock was riding in, killing the young player.
+23, 1978, it wall came to a tragic end when an enraged man fired a shot into the car Bostock was riding in, killing the young player.

 Who was Lyman Bostock?